machinethinking/photobooth/README.md

 ==========

 This photobooth software was designed to be used in a social setting.
-In batches, photographs taken are displayed in loop with a delay.
+In batches, photographs taken are displayed in loop with a delay on, presumably, an external monitor.
 When there are not enough new photographs to refill the loop, previously taken photographs are randomly selected to fill the gap.

 Requirements:
 A camera connected via (probably) USB.